sugiuraii/WebSocketGaugeServer/RasobianImageSetup.md

 - Modify setting files
 - Boot the image
 - Access to WebSocketGaugeClient
-- Apendix
+- Appendix

 ## System requirement
 - Raspberry pi 3
 - MicroSD card over 4GB.
 - One of following ECU or controller with communication cable
-	- ECU capable of Subaru select monitor(SSM), cable (OpenPort 1.2 compatible).
+	- ECU capable of Subaru select monitor(SSM), and cable (OpenPort 1.2 compatible).
 	- ELM327 or compatible cable (USB cable)
-		- If you want to use ELM327 bluetooth adaptor, you have to setup rfcomm by yourself.
+		- If you want to use ELM327 bluetooth adapter, you have to setup rfcomm by yourself.
-    - Defi Link and UART-USB convertt cable.
+    - Defi Link and UART-USB converter cable.
     - Arduino with sensor.
     	- Please note that the fuelrate (Nenpi, in Japanese) and trip are supported only on SSM and ELM327.
-- To know about details, please refer [this site](https://github.com/sugiuraii/WebSocketGaugeServer).
+- To know about the details, please refer [this site](https://github.com/sugiuraii/WebSocketGaugeServer).

 ## Writes the image
 **Image is available on [this site](https://1drv.ms/f/s!ABvK9JwSE9xVkkc).**

 This image can be written on microSD card by dd command or compatible program.
 This image contains FAT32 partition (boot files and some setting files), btrfs partition (to store log), and ext4 (raspbian system).
-Since websocket server related settings are stored on FAT32 partition, you can modifi the settings from Windows.
+Since websocket server related settings are stored on FAT32 partition, you can modify the settings from Windows.

 ## Modify setting files.
 ### <font color="red">[Highly recommend] Modify wifi SSID and password.</font>
-For security reason, <font color="red">**it is highly recommended to modify Wifi SSID and password before you launch the image.**</font>
+For security, <font color="red">**it is highly recommended to modify Wifi SSID and password before you launch the image.**</font>

 To modify the SSID and password, you have to modify hostapd cnfiguration file.
 Configuration file path is ``[FAT32 partition drive:]\etc\hostapd.conf``.